- heparin sodium

 Hypersensitivity to the active substance or to any of the other excipients listed in section 6.1.

-Patients who consume large amounts of alcohol, who are sensitive to the drug, generalised or local haemorrhagic tendency, are actively bleeding, have haemophilia or other bleeding disorders, including uncontrolled severe hypertension, severe liverdisease (including oesophageal varices), purpura, , active tuberculosis or increased capillary permeability,
+Patients who consume large amounts of alcohol, who have generalised or local haemorrhagic tendency, who are actively bleeding, have haemophilia or other bleeding disorders, including severe liver disease (including oesophageal varices), purpura, severe hypertension, active tuberculosis or increased capillary permeability.

-The relative risks and benefits of heparin should be carefully assessed in patients with a bleeding tendency or those patients with an actual or potential bleeding site eg. Hiatus hernia, peptic ulcer, neoplasm, bacterial endocarditis, retinopathy, bleeding haemorrhoids, suspected intracranial haemorrhage, cerebral thrombosis or.
+The relative risks and benefits of heparin should be carefully assessed in patients with a bleeding tendency or those patients with an actual or potential bleeding site e.g. hiatus hernia, peptic ulcer, neoplasm, bacterial endocarditis, retinopathy, bleeding haemorrhoids, suspected intracranial haemorrhage, cerebral thrombosis or.
 Care should also be taken when heparin is administered to patients with hypertension, renal or hepatic insufficiency.

 In most patients, the recommended low-dose regimen produces no alteration in clotting time.
 However, patients show an individual response to heparin, and it is therefore essential that the effect of therapy on coagulation time should be monitored in patients undergoing major surgery.